Buying a home? Here’s what to expect at the closing

 How much does it cost to close on a house?

 Closing costs can be rolled into the mortgage amount (known as a no-closing cost mortgage) or paid upfront to avoid paying additional interest.
-If you roll the closing costs into the mortgage, it’s important to note that, while it helps avoid handing over additional cash, the costs will incur interest over the long term.

 How long does it take to close on a house?